dotArchive/dotGuide/README.md

 Add as many files to a "Guide" as you want, each one comes with its own accompanying markdown to help explain what's going on.

-Instead of importing your whole repo, or even your whole files, feel free to copy and past over only what you need.
+Instead of importing your whole repo, or even your whole files, feel free to copy and paste over only what you need.

 Need to explain how a vertical slice works?
 Bring it in in one file or in several.